Configuring Goals

 You can import revenue data for your goals with a CSV, which can be helpful in cases where you have a large amount of pricing data to import.
 To start you will need to prepare a CSV containing the revenue data for your Goals in an appropriate format.
 You can use the following template to help you get started.

 Once you have your revenue data prepared it is time to import it into Gamesight.
-To do this click the "Import Goal Data" in the upper right of the goal configuration panel.
+To do this click the "import" icon at the top right side of the goal configuration panel.

 Select your CSV and map the columns to the appropriate data type so that our system can import your data.